 You’ve written a book.

 It’s true that self-publishing your book on Amazon is a great way to go.
 But you can’t simply publish your book and expect people to find it.
-Instead, you need to dedicate some time to mastering the publishing and marketing processes.
+Instead, you need to dedicate some time to mastering the publishing and marketing processes on Amazon to sell more books.
 This is the only way to make sure that your book makes its way into the hands of the people who will benefit from reading your words.

 If you follow this simple launch plan, you can rest assured that your book will come out with a bang and will generate steady sales right out of the gate and for years to come.